SoumyadeepB/Reinforcement-Learning/README.md

 agent is on a frozen lake), so that it ends up on the correct next field only with probability 1/3 (e.g. instead of going down it could also end up left or right).
 When the action would bump the agent into a border it would stay in the same state.
 At the goal the agent will receive +1 reward, elsewhere it receives 0 reward.
 An episode terminates when the agent ends up at the goal or in a hole.
     - Brute-Force Approach: Iterate over all possible policies and compute v_pi.
 Find optimal value function v* and thus compute the optimal policy.

+- **Frozen Lake (Dynamic Programming) **
+  - Approach: Dynamic programming to implement a recursive decomposition of the Bellman Equation
+     - Achieve optimal substructure
+     - Exploit the overlapping nature of the subproblems

 - **Frozen Lake (Policy Iteration)**
 - **Monte-Carlo method on the Blackjack game (First-visit and Exploring Starts)**
 - **Sarsa**